 Let the cake cool before frosting.
 It doesn’t have to be cold, just not still warm enough to melt the icing.
 Cuz that makes a pretty big mess. 🙂

 - 8 oz homemade cream cheese, room temp

 - 1 tsp ground cinnamon

-And now, cut yourself a slice and pour yourself a nice hot cup of whatever you love most and take a minute to relax and enjoy the fruit of your labors!
+And now, cut yourself a slice of this amazing pumpkin poundcake and pour yourself a nice hot cup of whatever you love most.
+And then, take a minute to relax and enjoy the fruit of your labors!

 What do you start to crave when fall weather comes to your neck of the woods?